Heavy Weapons Platforms

 - Tank/Rocket Launcher (Available from start)

-- Tank/Laser Cannon (Needs Laser Cannon research)
+- Tank/Laser Cannon (Requires the Laser Cannon research project)

 HWPs are divided into two distinct chassis types, the standard miniature tracked tank and the hover tank.

 - Tracked Chassis

 The tracked tank chassis is the weaker but more readily available and can be purchased off the market.
 Engineers can produce - without the aide of special materials - a replica of the tracked tank in the workshops fitted with a powerful heavy laser turret.

 The hovertank, a hybrid of human and alien technology, must be built.
 It is expensive and requires exotic resources in its manufacture, but has superior overall performance, generous layers of armour, and most importantly is able to hover in the air much like a Cyberdisc.

 HWPs use turrets to fire.
 These turrets can turn independently of the tanks themselves.
 For example, if you tell a tank to fire behind itself, the turret will turn and not the tank.
 The turret will keep its new bearing relative to the tank until it is told to fire again.
 Moving the turret costs 1 TU per directional change.
 The turret do not contain any optical perception sensors, so the turret can only see what the tank sees.